Senate investigation argues FBI, DHS officials "downplayed" or failed to properly share warnings of violence on Jan. 6

 Members of the Proud Boys would later be convicted of seditious conspiracy in the Capitol breach.

-The committee review also said federal agents were tracking threats and posts about the "storming the US Capitol," occupying federal buildings and an increase in traffic to a website with information about the Capitol's tunnel system."
+The committee review also said federal agents were tracking threats and posts about "storming the US Capitol," occupying federal buildings and an increase in traffic to a website with information about the Capitol's tunnel system.

 "This has a huge potential to be a hot mess."